 Marriage opens up financial obligations towards your spouse, which are not automatically brought to an end through divorce proceedings.
 The decree absolute of divorce only brings to an end the contract of marriage and divorce opens up the possibility of making financial claims against your spouse, to enable capital, income and pensions to be distributed following the breakdown of the marriage.

 Unless there is a separate order that also dismisses or otherwise deals with the financial claims that are available upon divorce, those claims remain open indefinitely.

 This is the case even if you and your spouse reach an agreement directly and divide your assets between you.

 A consent order can include:

 Financial claims such as capital income and pensions to be distributed

-- Defining an end date for claims. to stop them continuing indefinitely
+End date for claims, to stop them continuing indefinitely

-- Ensuring that certain assets such as pensions are paid
+Obligations for certain assets such as pensions to be paid

 The consent order is the only means by which you can be certain that any agreement will be upheld by both spouses.